VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 1. Download the correct archive from [github](https://github.com/VictoriaMetrics/VictoriaMetrics/releases)

-For Open source it will look like
+For open source it will look like

   ```victoria-metrics-<os>-<architecture>-v<version>.tar.gz```